learn-co-curriculum/dsc-text-classification-lab/README.md

 processed_data = None
 ```

 Great.
-Now, let's inspect the first article inside of `processed_data` to see how it looks.
+Now, let's inspect the first article in `processed_data` to see how it looks.

 Do this now in the cell below.